mne-tools/mne-python/doc/glossary.rst

         prefixed with ``STI`` to distinguish them from other channel types.
 See :ref:`stim-channel-defined` for more details.

+    template montage
+        An idealized EEG :term:`montage`, often provided by the manufacturer of the EEG system or cap.
+The electrode positions were not actually measured on the participants' heads, but rather were calculated assuming optimal theoretical placement on a sphere.

     tfr
         A time-frequency representation (TFR) is often a spectrogram (STFT) or scaleogram (wavelet) showing the frequency content as a function of